 3) Creative Recipes

 When Mark Lysell purchased the bar, it was customary for most establishments to serve up one or two brands of beer.
-These days, with all of the craft beers and micro-breweries, its not unusual to see a long line of taps.
+These days, with all of the craft beers and micro-breweries, it’s not unusual to see a long line of taps.
 Ol Stuga has embraced this a little, by offering up a half dozen varieties of brews, as well as a fully stocked liquor list.
 Not being beer fans, we opted to sample one of their creative cocktails.
 At the suggestion of our server, we ordered up a Lindsborg Lemonade.
-This citrus based drink had a deliciously refreshing flavor, and an appealing presence.
+This citrus-based drink had a deliciously refreshing flavor and an appealing presence.
 The addition of Swedish vodka gives it a hometown connection.

 4) National Recognition

 Sometimes a simple action can blow up, in a good way.
 Brent Nelson was a regular customer at Ol Stuga.
-One day he was uncertain on what he wanted for lunch, so Lysell made him a sandwich that would rise to national recognition.
-It starts simple enough, with a Polish sausage on a bun.
-The addition of smoky cheddar and hot pepper cheeses, onions, and barbecue sauce take this basic dish to a new level.
+One day he was uncertain about what he wanted for lunch, so Lysell made him a sandwich that would rise to national recognition.
+It starts simply enough, with a Polish sausage on a bun.
+The addition of smoky cheddar and hot pepper cheeses, onions, and barbecue sauce takes this basic dish to a new level.
 How did Brent feel about this new creation?
 He began ordering it every day.
 When it gained national recognition, on Good Morning America’s Best Bite Challenge: College Edition, it was time to give it a name.
 What would be more appropriate than “The Brent Nelson’, in honor of the inspiration for its creation?

 4 Steps for Success in Action

 Wow!
 Little did we know that we would be walking into such a memorable stop.
-This was another reminder that you can never judge a book by its cover or a business by its exterior.
+This was another reminder that you can never judge a book by its cover or business by its exterior.
 To truly “Visit Like a Local” you have to go where the locals go.
 Don’t be afraid to explore the small stops, as you may be pleasantly surprised at the stories you will find inside.
 (Check out the unique coffee shop we found in Lindsborg.)Where are some of the best places you have uncovered while exploring our big blue marble?